TatiGarrido/Doge-Dog-Day-Care/README.md

  ![Testimonials float](documentation/bugFix.png)

- In this corrected bug, when the website was oppened on mobile, the text was floating by the image, but only in one of the four testimonials.
+ In this corrected bug, when the website was viewed on mobile, the text was floating by the image, but only in one of the four testimonials.

  ## Deployment